-HFL board members, coaches, assistant coaches, referees, coordinators
+HFL board members, coaches, assistant coaches, referees, coordinators and volunteers shall:

 1. Aspire to and conduct themselves in a manner that demonstrates a commitment to the highest level of personal integrity and ethical conduct;

 2. Refrain from unlawful acts or abusive behavior directed toward players, parents, coaches, referees, volunteers, HFL board members and those affiliated with the Lake Minnetonka Athletic Association ("LMAA") or its member organizations;

 3. Avoid conflicts of interest or conduct that results in the perception of a conflict of interest; and

 4. Adhere to and enforce the code of conduct for players, parents and spectators.

 Suspected violations should be immediately reported to the HFL board president, the coach’s grade coordinator, or any HFL board member for investigation and follow up.
 Violations of this policy will be dealt with on an individual, case-by-case basis by the Board.